WebexSamples/webex-contact-center-api-samples/widget-sample-101/README.md

   - Log in to your agent and select the right Team to view the new layout.

 - **Step 3:**
-  - The CAD variables used in this demo are specific to a different tenant than what you will have.
-You will have to modify the some if this information.
+  - The CAD variables used in this demo are specific to a tenant.
+You will have to modify the **_widget-store-sample.js_** file to reflect your custom variables.
   - To learn more about CAD variables please refer to the links below

 ## Useful Links